-CBD Edibles Are No Longer Allowed In New York City, Thanks To Safety Concerns
+CBD Lattes & Other Edibles Can No Longer Be Sold In NYC, Thanks To Safety Concerns

 New Yorkers will have to bid adieu to CBD-infused food products, according to the recent crackdown from the city’s Department of Health and Mental Hygiene.
 Bakeries and cafés across New York City have been cashing in on the trend of infusing items like baked goods and drinks with cannabidiol, the popular cannabis derivative that’s more commonly known as CBD.
 But on Tuesday, Feb.
 5, The New York Times reported that the city's health department is demanding all food establishments under its jurisdiction to cease selling any CBD-infused food products.